RaunaqMalhotra/BeReal./README.md

 <img src='http://g.recordit.co/ywCkzfUaFy.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 <!-- Replace this with whatever GIF tool you used! -->
-GIF created with [RecordIt] for MacOS
+GIF created with [RecordIt] (https://recordit.co) for MacOS

 ## Notes

 Setting the constraints was the biggest challenge yet again.
+Sometimes the picture wasn't showing up even after uploading it while some other times important labels were being cut off.
+After playing around with the constraints for almost 4 hours, I was able to figure it out.
+The rest was not too bad as it was very similar to lab!

 ## License